anmol438/snake-mania/README.md

 # Environment: snake-mania
-A custom OpenAI Gym based environment for training a snake to eat food.
+A custom OpenAI Gym-based environment for training a snake to eat food.

 # Installing environment
-Create a python environment with python version >= 3.8  (preferably py3.10) Run command <code>pip install -e snake-mania</code> in <code>./env_package/</code> folder to install the snakemania gym environment.
+Create a Python environment with Python version >= 3.8  (preferably py3.10) Run command <code>pip install -e snake-mania</code> in <code>./env_package/</code> folder to install the Snakemania gym environment.

 # Creating Environment Instance
-After installating the package, you can create the instance of the evironment as:
+After installing the package, you can create the instance of the environment as:
 ```python
 import gym
 import snake_mania